MySocialApp/k8s-dns-updater/README.md

 # k8s-dns-updater [![Build Status](https://travis-ci.org/MySocialApp/k8s-dns-updater.svg?branch=master)](https://travis-ci.org/MySocialApp/k8s-dns-updater) [![Docker Repository on Quay](https://quay.io/repository/mysocialapp/k8s-dns-updater/status "Docker Repository on Quay")](https://quay.io/repository/mysocialapp/k8s-dns-updater)

-Kubernetes DNS updater is a tool to automatically update DNS entries on a round robin (RR) configuration when a node goes into maintenance.
+Kubernetes DNS updater is a tool watching Kubernetes nodes status changes and update the Round Robin DNS accordingly.
+This is useful when running an on premise cluster with a simple DNS load balancing.
+This to avoid manual intervention when a node fails down or is going into maintenance.

 ![test](img/kdu_main.png)

 We've made this application at [MySocialApp](https://mysocialapp.io) in order to have automatic changes to:

-* Add a node in the round robin DNS when a node is uncordon
+* Add a node in the round robin DNS when a node is uncordoned
-* Remove a node from the round robin DNS when a node is drain
+* Remove a node from the round robin DNS when a node is drained

 # Usage